Two-Day Signal Integrity and High Speed System Design Course

 Electronic designs of all kinds are operating with increasingly faster clock rates and rise times.
 At the same time, the pressure to complete designs in fewer design cycles is putting pressure on design teams to deliver designs to manufacturing that are "right the first time".
 In order to account for the normal variations in component edge rates, propagation delay variations, amplifier gains, logic levels and variations in the PCB fabrication process, it is necessary to invoke the use of design tools and methods that allow "preroute" analysis to insure the final product is designed correctly.
 With the speeds of signals and components rising into the gigahertz range, relying on the traditional bread boarding or hardware prototyping process often results in a product never making it to market.

 This increase in component speed has made it necessary for all design engineers to master the design techniques that were once only the province of super computer engineers.
 This course relies heavily on the proven methods developed for supercomputers and terabit routers.
 It also draws on experience with disc drives and high performance video games.

-High Speed PCB and System Design is available as a private, on-site course and beginning in 2007, is being offered several times a year as a public course through Speeding Edge.
+High Speed PCB and System Design is available as a private, on-site course and offered several times a year as a public course through Speeding Edge.
 To learn more about these public courses, please refer to the individual class registration forms and also the course calendar.
 The on-site course is offered to companies that may have several students needing the course or with a need that is more urgent than can be satisfied by the public courses.
 For information regarding on-site courses, please contact Speeding Edge at firstname.lastname@example.org.
 To determine if one of public courses will meet your needs and for enrollment information, please refer to the section on course registration at the Speeding Edge website, www.speedingedge.com

 To learn more about this course and to schedule as an on-site class at your facility, please contact us by e-mail at email@example.com or by telephone at 707-568-3983.